 2.8.
 Clear Browser Cache and Cookies

-Sometimes, the problem is not located on the server and, instead, concerns a client’s web browser.
+Sometimes, the problem is not located on the server and, instead, it pertains to a client’s web browser.
+There are two approaches in such a scenario:

 - Clear cache & cookies from the browser you are using.